Grandslaft/KohonenSOM/README.md

 # HammingNN
-Just a Hamming NN with some maxnet-ish layer
+Kohonen SOM with Hamming NN for classification and ability to add new neurons